smithGit/PyApp141Wikidata/README.md

 ---

-For questions, issues, or more information about this project, contact [your-name](mailto:your-email@example.com).
+For questions, issues, or more information about this project, contact [Sam Smith](mailto:samsmith1963bc@gmail.com).